moosetechnology/moosetechnology.github.io/moose-wiki/Developers/CreateNewMetamodel.md

     ((method property: #interface) comment: 'The interface that own me').
 ```

+In the meta-model we can add properties and relations to the remote entity (of the sub-meta-model).
+However, it is not possible to modify the super-class of the remote entity or to add a trait to it.

 ### Complementary information

 In our example, an interface contains methods and a class contains methods, too.